theCodedMike/learning-rust/design-patterns/dive-into-design-patterns/examples/6_catalog_of_design_patterns/1_creational_design_patterns/1_factory_method/Factory Method.md

 the client code to concrete UI classes.
 译:

+![](../../../../assets/uml_Dialog.png)

-The base dialog class uses different UI elements to render its window.
+The base `Dialog` class uses different UI elements to render its window.
 Under various operating systems, these elements may look a little bit different, but they should still behave consistently.
 A button in Windows is still a button in Linux.
 译:

-![](../../../../assets/uml_Dialog.png)

-When the factory method comes into play, you don't need to rewrite the logic of the dialog for each operating system.
+When the factory method comes into play, you don't need to rewrite the logic of the `Dialog` for each operating system.
-If we declare a factory method that produces buttons inside the base dialog class, we can later create a dialog subclass that returns Windows-styled buttons from the factory method.
-The subclass then inherits most of the dialog's code from the base class, but, thanks to the factory method, can render Windows looking buttons on the screen.
+If we declare a factory method that produces buttons inside the base `Dialog` class, we can later create a dialog subclass that returns Windows-styled buttons from the factory method.
+The subclass then inherits most of the code from the base class, but, thanks to the factory method, can render Windows looking buttons on the screen.
 译:

-For this pattern to work, the base dialog class must work with abstract buttons: a base class or an interface that all concrete buttons follow.
-This way the dialog's code remains functional, whichever type of buttons it works with.
+For this pattern to work, the base `Dialog` class must work with abstract buttons: a base class or an interface that all concrete buttons follow.
+This way the code within `Dialog` remains functional, whichever type of buttons it works with.
 译:

 Of course, you can apply this approach to other UI elements as well.
-However, with each new factory method you add to the dialog, you get closer to the Abstract Factory pattern.
+However, with each new factory method you add to the `Dialog`, you get closer to the [Abstract Factory][Abstract Factory] pattern.
 Fear not, we'll talk about this pattern later.
 译:

 ```c++